SierraLima/finance-tracker/README.md

 # README

-TThis is the finance tracker app from the Complete Ruby on Rails Developer course
+This is the finance tracker app from the Complete Ruby on Rails Developer course